vitalets/playwright-bdd/README.md

     };
     ```

-2. Create Playwright config file `playwright.config.js`.
+2. Create Playwright config `playwright.config.js`.
 Set `testDir` pointing to `.features-gen` directory.
 That directory does not exist yet but will be created during tests generation:

    ```js
    import { defineConfig } from '@playwright/test';